kitnil/awesome/README.md

 ## C

+- [nuklear](https://github.com/vurtun/nuklear) - A single-header ANSI C gui library
+- [proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 - [skynet](https://github.com/cloudwu/skynet) - A lightweight online game framework
 - [rpm](https://github.com/rpm-software-management/rpm) -
 - [xash3d](https://github.com/FWGS/xash3d) - Xash3D FWGS Engine.
 Fork of Xash3D.
 Development version in "0.19.x" branch.
 Stable in "master" branch.